Jeanne Altmann: Career and research

 After graduating from the University of Alberta, Altmann began work as a primate researcher at the university; she stayed in this position until 1965.
 While at Emory, she researched at the Yerkes National Primate Research Center, then moved to the University of Chicago for her doctoral studies and the bulk of her career.
 She became an associate professor there in 1985 and was promoted to full professor in 1989.
 She also curated the primate exhibits at the Brookfield Zoo in the Chicago suburbs.
 In 1998, Altmann moved to Princeton University, where she remains a professor emerita.
-From 2003–2008, she was a visiting professor of animal physiology at the University of Nairobi, and has been an honorary zoology lecturer there since 1989.
+From 2003 to 2008, she was a visiting professor of animal physiology at the University of Nairobi, and has been an honorary zoology lecturer there since 1989.

-Altmann is known for her involvement with the creation and development of the Amboseli Baboon Research Project, which counts its official start in 1971, following a preliminary field study in 1963-4.
+Altmann is known for her involvement with the creation and development of the Amboseli Baboon Research Project, which counts its official start in 1971, following a preliminary field study in 1963–4.
 In 1981, Altmann worked to "Africanize" the Amboseli Baboon Project by hiring local people in positions of authority.
 Instead of relying on a rotating group of Western researchers (the common practice at the time), Altmann hired a member of the local Maasai community and other Kenyans to make observations, manage lab samples, and educate assistants year-round.
 According to historian Georgia M. Montgomery, Altmann's directorship of the Baboon Project and her extensive publication record have "led to her status as a leader in animal behavior studies."

 This was not the extent of Altmann's influence.
 In a 1974 article for Behaviour, "Observational Study of Behavior: Sampling Methods," Altmann reviewed the current standardized data collection methods.
 Ad lib sampling, for example, was perhaps the most common method; it referred to a loose process where the field researcher simply makes notes of what s/he sees.
 This type of "unconscious" decision-making, however, could lead to biased results.
 (Early baboon researchers noticed only a select group of the more active or aggressive animals and drew conclusions about a whole group based on that minority.)
 Focal sampling, by contrast, was a method in which scientists observed individual animals for a set period of time and noted their actions, even if the actions seemed insignificant.
 (Robert Sapolosky discussed using this sampling method in his popular memoir about life baboon life.)